fuinorg/event-store-commons/jpa/README.md

 Default naming conventions
 --------------------------
-If you don't define an explicit stream name using a [JpaStreamId](src/main/java/org/fuin/esc/jpa/JpaStreamId.java), a strict default naming convention applies as described below.

-**You have to name your tables and identifiers exactly as described below otherwise it will not work**.
+If you don't define an explicit stream name using a [JpaStreamId](src/main/java/org/fuin/esc/jpa/JpaStreamId.java), a strict default naming convention applies. **You have to name your tables and identifiers exactly as described below otherwise it will not work**.

 ####StreamId
 Use a camel case stream identifier name that ends *not* on 'Stream', 'Streams', 'Event' or 'Events'.